offensive-vk/Icons/.github/CONTRIBUTING.md

 ## ✨ Please Follow Contribution Guidelines Below

-When contributing to this repository, please follow these rules: (For Expert Contributors)
+When contributing to this repository, please follow these rules:

 - First of all create an issue for the change you wish to make via [GitHub](https://github.com/offensive-vk/Icons/issues)
 - If you want to contribute in Icons of this repository, please consider submitting a [Pull Request](https://github.com/offensive-vk/Icons/pulls) first.